happo/happo.io/README.md

 npm install --save-dev happo.io
 ```

-Happo depends on `babel-core` and `babel-loader` as well.
-If you don't already
+Happo depends on `webpack`, `babel-core` and `babel-loader` as well.
+If you
-have them installed, you need to add them as well.
+don't already have them installed, you need to add them.

 ```
-npm install --save-dev babel-core babel-loader
+npm install --save-dev webpack babel-core babel-loader
 ```

 ## Getting started